pvaret/rtl8192cu-fixes/README.md

-This is a port of Realtek's own 8192cu driver for USB Wifi chipsets, ported to kernel 3.11+ as ships with Ubuntu 13.10 and later.
+This is a port of Realtek's own 8192CU driver for USB WiFi devices on Ubuntu 13.10 and later.

-It was initially based on Timothy Phillips's work as published here: https://code.google.com/p/realtek-8188cus-wireless-drivers-3444749-ubuntu-1304/, though no longer.

 Installation
 ============

-Ensure you have the necessary prerequisites:
+Ensure you have the necessary prerequisites installed:

     sudo apt-get install linux-headers-generic build-essential dkms